tensorflow/community/rfcs/20200113-tf-data-service.md

 Today, the tf.distribute API statically shards data across accelerators.
 This can lead to suboptimal utilization because some shards may contain more data than others.
 The tf.data service provides a mechanism for dynamically sharding, reducing the data imbalance across accelerators.
+Note that dynamic load balancing and deterministic output are mutually exclusive; if users require deterministic output, they must trade off dynamic load balancing.

 ### Visitation guarantees